docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     - :-1: requires the node to have a dedicated, publicly routable IP address
     - :-1: limited to the node with the dedicated IP address
     - :-1: it is not possible to access DMS via other cluster nodes, only via the node that DMS was deployed on
-    - :-1: every Port within the container is exposed on the host side
+    - :-1: every port within the container is exposed on the host side

 === "Using the PROXY Protocol"